 These campus locations tend to get snapped up fairly quickly, but those staying at “sleeping only” hotels will still get discounted rates and will be able to use the shuttle service to get to and from re:Play.

-If you are staying “off-campus”, just make sure you factor alternative travel arrangements to get between venues.
+If you are staying “off-campus”, make sure you factor in alternative travel arrangements to get between venues.

 The “sleeping only” hotels are:

-With events taking place across six venues, AWS is providing a free shuttle that can ferry attendees between locations.
+With events taking place across five venues, AWS provides a free shuttle that can ferry attendees between locations.
 This is to help you fit as much as possible into your conference schedule.

-The shuttle buses will run all day throughout the conference, taking direct routes between ARIA, Bellagio, Encore, MGM, Mirage, and Venetian.
+The shuttle buses will run all day throughout the conference, taking direct routes between all campus hotels.